 Marriage is such a God-honouring institution.
 Since the beginning, God has placed much emphasis on this covenant, firmly establishing the truth that the wife is supposed to be a helpmeet of the husband (see Genesis 2:18).
 But today, many things have gone wrong.
 From gay marriages now organised in several countries across the world to lesbianism, adultery, multiple forms of fornication and hugely disgusting sexual sins that keep evolving every day, never have I seen marriages under attack as it is today.
 The devil, knowing how essential marriage is in God’s plan, is working day and night to destroy many homes.
-And sadly, many people aren’t doing much about it.
+Sadly, many people aren’t doing much about it.
 Today, I want to take one incident that happened in the Bible, specifically Hosea 3, which I hope will help every married person enduring the pain of loving an adulterous spouse.

 The will of God in choosing a spouse

 So many people say that God has one specific person to whom people can get married.
 But God doesn’t play games.
 There are many people you can get married to.
-However, your choice of spouse should be in connection to your destiny, not just anybody else.
+However, your choice of spouse should be in connection with your destiny, not just anybody else.
 Why?
-Because your future spouse will be your helper, and if he or she isn’t God-fearing enough to walk with you in this divine path called life in Christ, you will be in trouble.
+Because your future spouse will be your helper, and if he or she isn’t God-fearing enough to walk with you on this divine path called life in Christ, you will be in trouble.

 Your future spouse will be your helper, and if he or she isn’t God-fearing enough to walk with you in this divine path called life in Christ, you will be in trouble.